 FUN TRIVIA…Major Whistler’s grandson, James Whistler is best known for the famous painting of his mother, titled Arrangement in Grey and Black No.1, better known as “Whistler’s Mother”.

 The Native American resistance had ended with the War of 1812, so a military post was no longer necessary.
-On April 19, 1819, the last soldiers departed and the fort was decommissioned.
+On April 19, 1819, the fort was decommissioned and the last soldiers departed.
 It found new use as a church and school for the Miami, and functioned as a social gathering place for city dwellers.
-Later, fort timbers were re-purposed as beams and foundations for construction of homes built in the surrounding area.
+Later, fort timbers were re-purposed as beams and foundations for construction of homes.
 The Officer’s Quarters was the final building still standing.
 It was finally torn down in 1852.

 The Reconstructed Fort

-This project began in 1964 when Historic Fort Wayne Inc. was established and started planning a reconstruction of the Fort, using Major Whistler’s 1814 drawings.
-After much fundraising, they purchased property in the late 1960’s and sought a fort builder.
-Lok-N-Logs Inc., a log home company in Sherburne, New York, took on the unusual project, constructing the Fort first in New York, then transporting it to Indiana, where it was reassembled.
-It officially opened shortly before July 4, 1976, to celebrate the nation’s Bicentennial, and remained open daily until the early 1990’s.
-Historic Fort Wayne Inc. disbanded in 1989, and the current Historic Fort Wayne, Inc. was formed in 2004 as a volunteer effort to preserve the Fort.
+This project began in 1964 when Historic Fort Wayne, Inc. was established and started planning a reconstruction of the Old Fort, using Major Whistler’s 1814 drawings.
+After much fundraising, they purchased property in the late 1960s and sought a fort builder.
+Lok-N-Logs Inc., a log home company in Sherburne, New York, took on the unusual project, constructing the fort first in New York, then transporting it to Indiana, where it was reassembled.
+It officially opened shortly before July 4, 1976, to celebrate the nation’s Bicentennial, and remained open daily until the early 1990s.
+Historic Fort Wayne, Inc. disbanded in 1989, and the current Historic Fort Wayne, Inc. was formed in 2004 as a volunteer effort to preserve the Fort.
 Though they share a name, the two groups are not connected.